 Even after understanding that the paintballs are smaller, you might be wondering how it actually makes a difference.
 If the paintballs are smaller, would they be able to be shot at a greater speed, making the pain the same – if not more – than a traditional paintball?

-As mentioned earlier, the guns used in low-impact paintball are also smaller than the guns in traditional paintball.
-So, they will not pack as much of a punch as a traditional paintball gun.
-While they still use CO2 tank technology for firing, the smaller size prevents the guns from firing too powerfully or as far as a traditional paintball gun.
+As mentioned earlier, the markers used in low-impact paintball are also smaller than the markers in traditional paintball.
+So, they will not pack as much of a punch as a traditional paintball marker.
+While they still use CO2 tank technology for firing, the smaller size prevents the markers from firing too powerfully or as far as a traditional paintball marker.

 Less Gear Required